Department of Sports Medicine

 Katherine Morrison, Chairperson

-Neil Curtis, Athletic Training Program Director
+Neil Curtis, Program Director - Athletic Training

 The Department of Sports Medicine offers the B.S. in Sports Medicine Studies, which provides educational experiences to students looking to learn and apply skills in the field of sports medicine.
 This program is designed as an accelerated 3+2 feeder program for the M.S. in Athletic Training program.
 Students are accepted as incoming first year students and complete the majority (99 credits) of the B.S. degree in three years and then matriculate directly into the M.S. in Athletic Training program beginning the summer after year three (21 of the M.S. degree credits will be used to complete the B.S. degree requirements).
 Upon completion of the program students will earn a B.S. in Sports Medicine Studies and an M.S. in Athletic Training.
 The knowledge, skills, and abilities within the B.S. program will allow students to take core courses within the sports medicine field.
 This includes a combination of didactic and laboratory experiences that enhance a student’s knowledge of medicine and human performance skills while also completing the prerequisite coursework required in the M.S. in Athletic Training program.